dmentipl/dotfiles/README.md

 Download and install colorschemes manually from <https://iterm2colorschemes.com/>.
 I like 'Monokai Soda'.

 The `mac.sh` file in the `install` directory contains a collection of nice-to-have defaults that you would otherwise set using System Preferences.
 This is derived from [mathiasbynens/dotfiles](https://github.com/mathiasbynens/dotfiles).

+#### Applications

+One could add these as "casks" to the Brewfile and let Homebrew install these.
+However, I install the following applications "manually".

+- Brave
+- Dropbox
+- Flux
+- Gestimer
+- iStat Menus
+- iTerm
+- KeepingYouAwake
+- Notion
+- ProtonVPN
+- Signal
+- Spotify
+- VS Code

 ### Requirements